gcanti/tcomb-react/README.md

 , mountNode);
 ```

-*To find out all the controls and the types you can define see [here](https://github.com/gcanti/tcomb).*

 # Safe components

 For third party components or if you want a more fine-grained control you can `bind` your component to a type.